OniDredd/OniDredd/README.md

 # Joshua Marsden - Full Stack Developer

-Highly motivated Full Stack Developer with a strong foundation in computer science and hands-on experience in web development.
-Eager to apply my knowledge and creativity to develop innovative and user-friendly applications.
-Seeking an entry-level position in a dynamic company to further enhance my skills and contribute to the team's success.
+I'm a Full Stack Developer with a solid foundation in computer science and hands-on experience in web development gained through various projects and internships.
+Proficient in JavaScript, React, Node.js, and modern web technologies like NextJs and Astro, I'm dedicated to creating user-centric, scalable, and responsive applications.

+A quick learner and strong problem solver, I thrive on exploring new technologies and consistently enhancing my skill set.
+An effective communicator, I enjoy collaborating with cross-functional teams and delivering high-quality work.
+My goal is to leverage my passion for programming and commitment to continuous learning to create exceptional user experiences and contribute to the growth of the tech industry.

+Apart from coding, I'm into kickboxing and boxing as an amateur.
+I enjoy the thrill of the ring and using mind and body to problem solve in real time.
+Also, I'm curious about how the markets and global economics work.

 ## Skills

 ### Programming Languages
 - JavaScript
-- C# ( Minor Knowledge )
+- C# ( Minor Knowledge ) //Persuing more knowledge in .NET framework.

 ### Front-end
 - HTML5